InnoDB’s Adaptive Hash

 As a postscript to this — if you are a developer, whether or not it’s for Oracle (this was an InnoDB bug, after all…) if you put a “smart” feature into your software, make sure you have the means to easily disable it.
 What is smart today is not always smart tomorrow.
 In this particular case, the adaptive hashing is not causing the issue, but the locking that the index requires does cause the issue.
 However, having the flag earlier on would have saved a lot of grief, at least while the developers could figure out what was going on.

-2 comments on “InnoDB’s Adaptive Hash”
+2 Responses to “InnoDB’s Adaptive Hash”

 Leave a Reply